brianj-kim/CEEA-SIG-Project/README.md

 # ENSE871-CEEA-SIG-Project
-University class project for the SIG (Humanities in Engineering)
+University class project designing a community platform of Special Interest Group (SIG, 'Humanities in Engineering Education') from the CEEA.